gitnacho/docs/docs/core-concepts/angular-navigation.md

 The combination of NativeScript and Angular is very powerful in terms of navigation options.
 Angular brings its own well known navigation mechanism with a router.
 NativeScript on the other hand provides access to the native mobile navigation patterns.
 Due to the nature of the integration between the two, you have a choice to use either of them or even a combination that suits your needs.
 In the following sections we will provide implementation examples to various mobile navigation patterns.

->**Note:** To improve the bootstrap time and the in-app navigation in large applications, Angular has introduced **lazy loading** for modules.
+> **Note**: To improve the bootstrap time and the in-app navigation in large applications, Angular has introduced **lazy loading** for modules.
 Refer to the [Lazy Loading in NativeScript](../performance-optimizations/lazy-loading) for detailed explanation and implementation steps.
 We won't use this feature in the following examples for the sake of simplicity.

 ## Angular Navigation